-The financial period of the Company runs from 1 January to 31 December, whereas the financial year of Fundsmith runs from 1 April to 31 March.
-The latest financial year of Fundsmith is the year to 31 March 2022, and the figures disclosed below are taken from the financial report and accounts for that period.
-These figures have been independently audited and filed with Companies House.
+The financial year of the Company runs from 1 January to 31 December, whereas the financial year of the AIFM, Fundsmith LLP (Fundsmith, or the Firm), runs from 1 April to 31 March.
+The latest financial year of Fundsmith is the year to 31 March 2023 and the remuneration figures below relate to that period.
+The Fundsmith Report and Accounts for the year to 31 March 2023 have been independently audited and filed with Companies House.